 Friendly Visits

 Living alone can be socially isolating for a senior, particularly in a rural community where limited transportation options are available.
-Volunteers check-in regularly with seniors who have chronic conditions or are over eighty and live alone.
-Friendly visitors often live in the same community and do a home visit, typically an hour once a week.
+Friendly Visit volunteers check-in for an hour long weekly visit in the senior’s home.

 Errands